swiftlang/swift-book/TSPL.docc/ReferenceManual/Declarations.md

 For the purpose of access control, extensions to the same type that are in the same file share an access-control scope.
-If the type they extend is also in the same file, they share the type's access-control scope.
 Private members declared in the type's declaration can be accessed from extensions, and private members declared in one extension